May 2026

 Tuscany, Italy

-The grapes that go into this wine are picked with respect and elegance as well.
-They are cherry-picked from a couple different vineyards within the northeastern part of the estate.
-The name of this wine is also tied to the farmstead whence it originates.
-This estate’s wines are made up of 100% sangiovese, and this allows every individual wine to express its terroir throughout the vines this producer cultivates.
-The family that runs this estate was a part of the consortium who elevated the status of Brunello di Montalcino from just DOC to DOCG (the higher classification).
-Funny enough (and without prior knowledge of this), the Consorzio del vino Brunello di Montalcino website uses the same rhetorical comparison of names that we used to start this essay.
-It sounds like this wine is perfect for our wine club.
+The grapes that go into this wine are cherry-picked from a couple of different vineyards within the northeastern part of the estate.
+The name of this wine is also tied to the farmstead where it originates.
+This estate’s wines are made up of 100% Sangiovese, and this allows every individual wine to express its terroir throughout the vines this producer cultivates.
+The family that runs this estate was a part of the consortium that elevated the status of Brunello di Montalcino from DOC to DOCG (the higher classification).
+Funny enough, the Consorzio del vino Brunello di Montalcino website uses the same rhetorical comparison of names that came to mind for us.

 This wine is elegant with a powerful backbone.
 Flavors of resinous herbs dot the palate with the support of bright cherry, minerality, and that quintessential Italian rusticity.
 Fine tannins are the dotting of the i’s and crossing of the t’s, finalizing what we think is a wonderful experience.
-As you can tell, it’s a little too easy to wax poetic, and be a little bit snobby about this wine.
-But what’s life without a bit of healthy snobbishness?
+As you can tell, it’s a little too easy to wax poetic, and be a little bit obsessed with this wine.
 This wine pairs great with friends and a fun board game.
-We hope you enjoy and find the same amount of metaphorical similarities that we did.
+We hope you enjoy and find the same symbolic beauty in this glass as we did.
 Cheers!

 Pairing: Spicy, Creamy, Weeknight Bolognese